Report card: Bob Condotta grades the Seahawks’ regular season, hands out awards

 What a tale of two seasons for the offense.

 At the halfway point the Seahawks led the NFL In scoring at 34.2 points per game.
 They averaged 23.2 in the final eight games of the year — which would have been tied for 22nd for the season — to finish at 28.7, eighth in the NFL.
-Seattle scored as many as its first-half average just once in the final eight games — the 40-3 blowout of the then-winless Jets.
+They scored as many as their first-half average just once in the final eight games — the 40-3 blowout of the then-winless Jets.
 Playing five games against defenses ranked among the top 12 in fewest points allowed was a factor.

 Seattle also set a team record with 459 points, besting the 452 of the 2005 team.
 The Seahawks did that despite ranking just 17th in the league in yards per game (369.5) in part because they were efficient inside the red zone.
-They scored touchdowns on 41 of 56 trips inside the 20-yard line — 73.%, fourth-best in the NFL.
+They scored touchdowns on 41 of 56 trips inside the 20-yard line — 73%, fourth best in the NFL.

-Sure, the rapid decrease in big plays during the second half of the season, and the overall struggles of the offense are somewhat troubling entering the playoffs.
+Sure, the rapid decrease in big plays during the second half of the season, and the overall struggles of the offense are troubling entering the playoffs.
 But as the number of individual records set recently made clear, this was a big season for the offense.

 Grade: A-